ComponentsGuide/components_guide/lib/components_guide_web/templates/web_standards/promise.html.md

 ## Promises act as values

 You can think of a Promise as an eventual value.
-It either succeeds with a particular success value, or it possibly fails with an error value.
+This value could be a success value or a failure value.
+It either succeeds with a particular successful result, or it fails with an error.
+Importantly, it can’t be both.

 <figure>
   <div class="my-4 flex text-center text-3xl text-black bg-white rounded shadow-lg">